bvader/scheduler/README.md

 # scheduler

-A simple Spring Boot non-interactive application to test Elastic APM.
+A simple Spring Boot non-interactive application to test Elastic APM and correlated logging.

+To change the rate edit the `ScheduledTasks` class and change the `@Scheduled` annotation, note this is in `ms`.

+`@Scheduled(fixedRate = 200)`

 ```
 git clone https://github.com/bvader/scheduler.git